1971 thru 1976 DKR

 For the first time in 25 years, Royal did not talk to the team before the pre-game meal.
 For the first time, he chose to lead the team out of the chute personally, and for the first time, he gave the Hook’em Horn sign before the game as the Longhorn band played.
 Royal said he spent the day brushing away tears and that leaving was harder than he anticipated. “you don’t just turn your back on 2o good years – and walk away and not feel it. “

-After the game, he continued his tradition started in 1961 to famed room 2001 at the local motel to discuss the just-completed game.
-Royal said, “I’ve enjoyed it, I really have.
+After the game, he continued a tradition he started in 1961 by heading to famed room 2001 at a local motel to discuss the recently completed game.
+Royal said, “I’ve enjoyed it; I really have.”

-Royal says the only pressure for him as a coach was self-impose.
-He never felt pressure to perform which originated from the UT administration.
+Royal stated that the only pressure he felt as a coach was self-imposed.
+He never experienced pressure to perform that came from the UT administration.

-Royal shared with one reporter that he wanted to win, but that he learned more from getting beaten than winning.
+Royal also shared with one reporter that while he wanted to win, he learned more from losing than from winning.

 Walking away from the game, he felt the University would allow him to name his predecessor, but that was not the case.
 Two influential UT regents, Frank Erwin and Alan Shivers were determined that Athletic Director Royal would not be permitted to handpick the new coach.